Continuous-Wave Doppler (CWD)

 In a typical phased-array CWD implementation, the 64 to 128 available ultrasound transducer elements are split into approximately equal halves about the center of the transducer aperture.
 Half of the elements are used as transmitters to produce a focused acoustic CWD transmit beam, and the other half as receivers to produce a focused receive beam.
 The signals applied to the transmit elements are square waves at the Doppler frequency of interest, typically 1.0MHz to 7.5MHz.
 The transmit beam is focused by properly phasing the signals applied to the transmit elements.
 In a similar way, the CWD received signals are focused by phasing and summing the signals from each receive element.

 The resultant "beamformed" CWD received signal is a combination of strong signals from stationary tissue, commonly referred to as clutter, and the much weaker Doppler signals from moving blood.
-The typical clutter signal on the input of an individual phased-array receive channel can be as large as 200mVP-P, whereas the noise floor of the receiver referred to input can be as low as 1nV/W. This suggests that a per-channel SNR of approximately 157dBc/Hz is required for optimal receiver performance.
+The typical clutter signal on the input of an individual phased-array receive channel can be as large as 200mVP-P, whereas the noise floor of the receiver referred to input can be as low as 1nV/WAVE.
+This suggests that a per-channel SNR of approximately 157dBc/Hz is required for optimal receiver performance.

 For a typical hypothetical CWD receiver with 64 channels, it should be noted that the SNR requirements are extreme.
 The noise from each of the receive channels is not coherent, and, as a result, the noise floor of the summed 64-channel, beamformed signal will be approximately 18dB above the noise floor of an individual channel.
 The CWD signal on each channel, however, is coherent and the beamformed CWD signal should be approximately 36dB larger than the CWD signal on an individual channel.
 This "summing gain" effect results in a required beamformed SNR approximately 18dB higher than an individual channel, or about 175dBc/Hz!
 To make matters even more difficult, low-velocity Doppler signals of interest can be within 1kHz or less of the clutter signal.
 One can easily appreciate why this ultrasound modality is so challenging to implement effectively.